Shade’s Strategic Plan for Serving People with Albinism

 In order to combat the stigmatization and segregation of people with albinism in the greater society, we knew that it was critical to launch and operate a school known for its quality of education rather than its focus on a particular people group.
 We strategically began with outreach to children in our community and started a preschool program that did not include students with special needs.
 As Shade School’s reputation has grown in the community, children with albinism have been incorporated into the student body.

-Shade Pre and Primary School was officially registered in 2021, and it has grown to include five grade levels so far: two preschool levels, pre-unit (kindergarten), standard one, and standard two.
+Shade Pre and Primary School was officially registered in 2021, and it has grown to include six grade levels so far: two preschool levels, pre-unit (kindergarten), standard one, standard two, and standard three.
 We plan to add one grade level each school year, increasing the capacity on campus with new buildings and new staff as we grow.
 Though this is a huge task, God is faithful and Shade continues to grow.
 He has given us favor, and we are becoming more and more established as a positive presence in our community that is welcoming of all children.

 We have gradually been increasing the number of students with albinism and other vulnerable students receiving scholarships at Shade School.
 So, while you won’t see classrooms full of kids with albinism in our photos or updates, you will see a group who are now getting the love and education, and a place among their peers, that is often not available to them.